AnnedeKoeijer/Schelling_reloaded_2.0/README.md

 The different models are explained in detail [here](/DOCS.md).

-## References
+## References & credits

-Original Schelling model implementation based on [@gustavo-tomas](@gustavo-tomas): https://github.com/gustavo-tomas/SchellingSegregation
+Original Schelling model implementation by on [@gustavo-tomas](https://github.com/gustavo-tomas/SchellingSegregation).

+## Get in touch!

+Working on this project: Anne & Anastassia & Trivik.
+[Contact us](mailto:anvy@itu.dk)